deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/two_vectors.png)

-You could feed one vector after another into matrix A, and each would be projected onto a new space that stretches higher and father to the right.
+You could feed one vector after another into matrix A, and each would be projected onto a new space that stretches higher and farther to the right.

 Imagine that all the input vectors *v* live in a normal grid, like this:

 ![Alt text](../img/space_1.png)

-And all the matrix projects them into a new space like this holding output vectors *b*:
+And all the matrix projects them into a new space like the one below, which holds the output vectors *b*:

 ![Alt text](../img/space_2.png)

-Here are the two spaces juxtaposed:
+Here you can see the two spaces juxtaposed:

 ![Alt text](../img/two_spaces.png)